The Horizons Reading Challenge at BFS

 How to Get Involved

 Participation in the Horizons Reading Challenge is completely voluntary.
-The deadline to sign up is Wednesday, January 29, 2020.
+The deadline to sign up is Sunday, April 25th 2021.
+Please sign up here.

 Last year’s Horizons Reading Challenge fundraiser was such a success!
-With your help and service we exceeded our goal of $35,000 and were able to raise close to $50,000 to support Horizons students in the summer of 2019!
+With your help and service we exceeded our goal of $40,000 and were able to raise close to $45,000 to support Horizons students in the summer of 2020 during the COVID pandemic!

-The Horizons Reading Challenge will start on January 29th and end on February 29th, 2020.
+Horizons Reading Challenge will start on April 26th and end on May 21st, 2021.
 Decide on an attainable goal for how many books your child will read in this time period.
 Reading can be done together or independently and your goal can be measured any way you like (i.e. 3 chapters of reading, reading 10 books together, 12 picture books, 1 newspaper article, whatever works for your child’s reading level).
-Based on feedback from participating families last year, we will be giving out prizes for our Top Readers in each grade to incentivize reading.
-Our Top Four Readers from each grade will receive a gift certificate from Stories Bookshop.
 All children participating in the Horizons Reading Challenge will receive a Reading Challenge T-shirt!

 Decide on an attainable fundraising goal which will appear on your child’s page.
 In the past, families have raised anywhere from $100 to $10,000.
 You decide what is realistic for your family.